 - (2) When a CPA is authorized to review the internal control system, the review report prepared by the CPAs shall be disclosed: None. - 10.
 In the most recent year and up to the date of the annual report, where the company and its internal personnel were punished in accordance with the law, or the company has punished its internal personnel for violating the provisions for the internal control system, if the results of penalty could make a significant impact on shareholders' equity or the price of securities, the content of the penalty, major faults and the circumstances of improvement shall be listed here: None - 11.
-Major Resolutions of the Annual Shareholders' Meeting, the Board of Directors' Meetings and the Audit Commission's Meetings: - (1) Major resolutions of 2019 Annual Shareholders' Meeting:
+Major Resolutions of the Annual Shareholders' Meeting, the Board of Directors' Meetings and the Audit Commission's Meetings: - (1) Major resolutions of 2020 Annual Shareholders' Meeting:

-Items Major Resolutions Implementation Status Approval items A. Adoption of the 2018 business report and financial statements.
-B. Adoption of the 2018 earnings distribution.
+Items Major Resolutions Implementation Status Approval items A. Adoption of the 2019 business report and financial statements.B.
+Adoption of the 2019 earnings distribution.
 A. Resolution passed.
-B. Approved a cash dividend of NT\$4.208/per shares.
-The record date was August 19, 2019.
-The amount of cash dividend was NT\$ 951,715,786 which was distributed on August 29, 2019.
-Discussion items and election of directors A. Discussion of cash distribution from legal reserve B. Amendment to the Company's "Articles of Incorporation" C. Amendment to the "Procedures for Acquisition or Disposal of Assets and Financial Derivatives Transactions" D. Amendment to the "Procedures for Lending Funds to Other Parties" E. Amendment to the "Procedures for Endorsements/Guarant ees" F. Election of the 8th term directors (including independent directors) G. Permit of directors' engagement in competitive conduct A. Approved a cash dividend from legal reserve of NT\$0.492/per shares.
-The record date was August 19, 2019.
-The amount of cash dividend was NT\$ 111,274,754 which was distributed on August 29, 2019.
-B. Resolution passed and execution completed as resolved in the Shareholders' Meeting.
-C. Resolution passed and execution completed as resolved in the Shareholders' Meeting.
-D. Resolution passed and execution completed as resolved in the Shareholders' Meeting.
-E. Resolution passed and execution completed as resolved in the Shareholders' Meeting.
-F. Election Result: 9 members of the Board of Directors (including 3 Independent Directors): Wu Chi-Yung, Gau, Kuo-Tung, Chang, Chi, Lin, Cheng-Fung, Tsai, Jung-Tsung, Wang, Jen-Chung, Lu, Cheng-Yueh (Independent Directors) and Kuo, Tai-Haur(Independent Directors) and Kuo, Tai-Haur(Independent Directors).
-G. Resolution passed.
-The material information was posted and announced on May 29, 2019.
+B. Approved a cash dividend of NT\$3.648/per shares.
+The record date was August 17, 2020.
+The amount of cash dividend was NT\$ 825,061,594 which was distributed on August 28, 2020.
+Discussion items and election of directors A. Discussion of cash distribution from legal reserve B. Permit of directors' engagement in competitive conduct A. Approved a cash dividend from legal reserve of NT\$0.402/per shares.
+The record date was August 17, 2020.
+The amount of cash dividend was NT\$ 90,919,616 which was distributed on August 28, 2020.
+B. Resolution passed.

-(2) During the 2019 calendar year and as of the printing date of this annual report, 9 Board of Directors' Meetings were convened.
+(2) During the 2020 calendar year and as of the printing date of this annual report, 9 Board of Directors' Meetings were convened.